Decoherence and entropy generation at one loop in the inflationary de Sitter spacetime for Yukawa interaction: Discussion

 \section{Discussion}

-In this work, we have studied the decoherence and subsequent entropy generation using the non-equilibrium effective field theory for the Yukawa interaction in the inflationary de-Sitter spacetime, using the correlator approach developed in~\cite{ Friedrich:2019hev, JFKTPMGS, koksma, kok}.
-The present paper is an extension of our previous analysis regarding the decoherence mechanism in a fermion and scalar quantum field theory with the Yukawa interaction in the Minkowski spacetime \cite{Bhattacharya:2022wpe}.
-In this paper, we have also treated the scalar as our system, whereas the fermions as the surrounding or environment.
-Our objective was to compute the perturbative von Neumann entropy for the scalar at one loop.
-The entropy turns out to be monotonically increasing with respect to the time (the scale factor), as well as the Yukawa coupling, \ref{fig:phasespace}.
-This is in the qualitative agreement with the case when both the system and the surrounding are scalar fields~\cite{Friedrich:2019hev}.
-Our result is also in the qulitative agreement with the result of~\cite{Boyanovsky:2018soy} where such entropy generation was computed using the Feynman-Vernon influence functional technique.
-The increase in the entropy with the scale factor corresponds to the fact that the phase space area must increase with time in an expanding spacetime.
+In this work, we have studied the decoherence and subsequent generation of entropy for the Yukawa interaction in the inflationary de Sitter spacetime, using the correlator formalism developed in~\cite{Friedrich:2019hev, JFKTPMGS, koksma, kok}.
+We have treated the scalar as our system, whereas the fermions as the surrounding or environment.
+This work is an extension of our previous analysis in the Minkowski spacetime \cite{Bhattacharya:2022wpe}.
+Our chief objective was to compute the perturbative von Neumann entropy for the scalar at one loop.
+The entropy turns out to be monotonically increasing with respect to the time (or the scale factor), as well as the Yukawa coupling, \ref{fig:phasespace}.
+This is in agreement with the case when both the system and the surrounding are scalar fields~\cite{Friedrich:2019hev}.
+Our result is also in qualitative agreement with~\cite{Boyanovsky:2018soy}, where such entropy generation was computed using the Feynman-Vernon influence functional technique.
+However, compared to~\cite{Friedrich:2019hev}, we also note a difference in the logarithmic terms of the statistical propagator,~\ref{sss}.
+Specifically, our statistical propagator appears to be logarithmically less enhanced compared to that of~\cite{Friedrich:2019hev}.
+This is a qualitative difference, and corresponds to the fact that a massless fermion loop is conformal and a fermion propagator contains a derivative acting on the scalar propagator.
+Nevertheless, at sufficiently late times $\eta \to 0^{-}$, the most significant correction to the phase space area, \ref{phase} and \ref{areaadd}, originates from the momentum-momentum correlator, $(\partial_{\eta}\partial_{\eta^{\prime}} F_{\phi}(\eta, \eta^{\prime},k))$, exhibiting a proportionality with $a^6$ in both cases (scalar-scalar and scalar-fermions), up to multiplicative numerical factors.
+The logarithmic terms in the correction to the phase space area are sub-leading.
+This yields the leading late time growth of the von Neumann entropy to be proportional to $\ln a$, indicating a rapid classicalisation of quantum fluctuations, at least as of this perturbative computation.
+The increase in the entropy with the scale factor naturally corresponds to the fact that the phase space area must increase with time in an expanding spacetime.
 The increase of the entropy with respect to the Yukawa coupling must correspond to the increase or opening up of new phase space areas due to the interaction.
 This feature is qualitatively similar to that of the Minkowski spacetime \cite{Bhattacharya:2022wpe}, even though this result in the Minkowski spacetime was non-perturbative.